 Can this type of personality change improve over time, or is it permanent?

-However, the extent of improvement depends on several factors, including:
+Extent of improvement depends on several factors:

 How can I tell if changes in personality after this kind of event are a sign of a more serious cognitive issue, like dementia?

-What Might Happen After a Serious Neurological Event:
+After a Serious Neurological Event:

-- Often appear suddenly.
+Often appear suddenly.

-- Can improve with time and rehabilitation.
+Can improve over time with consistent rehabilitation and strategies.

-What Happens in Dementia Over Time:
+In Dementia Over Time:

-- Develop gradually.
+Develop gradually.

-- Progressively decline over time.
+Progressively worsen over time.

 Are there specific activities or exercises that can help shift focus away from oneself after a stroke?